EsteveM/customer-reviews-api/README.md

 	![postman7](/ScreenShots/postman7.png)
 * In the fourth place, if you want to run the supporting tests yourself, you have to:
 	* Make sure the application is running.
 If you have followed along, this should be the case now.
-	* Open a new terminal shell window, cd to the P03-ReviewsAPI folder, and type, for instance, `mvn test`.
+	* Open a new terminal shell window, cd to the root folder of this project, and type, for instance, `mvn test`.
 Please, note how all tests pass:
 	![tests12](/ScreenShots/tests12.png)
 	![tests22](/ScreenShots/tests22.png)